d-baker/NaNoGenMo-2014/README.md

 Baroque Encodings: A Degenerative Novel
 =======================================

 Created for [NaNoGenMo 2014](https://github.com/dariusk/NaNoGenMo-2014).
-Please excuse the code, it's a mess.
+Please excuse the code, it's a mess...and also probably not quite bug free.

 About
 -----